Looking for 3rd birthday party ideas?

 At a loss for 3rd birthday party ideas?
 Ask your preschooler!
-Most 3-year-olds have strong ideas and a clear preference for themes -- fairies, superheroes, LEGOS, construction vehicles, dinosaurs, cooking or the latest movie character.
-After you choose a theme, other choices fall into place, such as activities, decorations, favors and food.
+Most 3-year-olds have strong ideas and a clear preference for themes — fairies, superheroes, Legos, construction vehicles, dinosaurs, cooking or the latest movie character.
+After you choose a theme, other choices fall into place, like activities, decorations, favors and food.

 Start the party with an art project or activity like blowing bubbles.
 Late arrivals can join in and bring their projects home to finish.
 At this age, kids can be hesitant when joining a group, and a low-key, open-ended activity can help ease that transition.